CIDRAM/Docs/readme.en.md

 __What are "single-hit bypasses"?__ In some cases, a positive-verified request may still blocked as a result of the signature files, modules, or other conditions of the request, and bypasses may be necessary in order to avoid false positives.
 In the case where a bypass is intended to deal with exactly one infraction, no more and no less, such a bypass could be described as a "single-hit bypass".

-* This option has a corresponding bypass under <code class="s">bypasses➡used</code>.
+* This option has a corresponding bypass under `bypasses➡used`.
 It's recommended to ensure that the checkbox for the corresponding bypass is marked the same way as the checkbox for attempting to verify this option.

 ##### "social_media" `[string]`
 - Controls for verifying requests from social media platforms.